-Note: There are a total of 26 modules within the HRSA Quality Toolkit with a total possible burden per customer/grantee of 104 minutes.
-Therefore, the total estimated burden for all 250 customer/grantee survey respondents is 442 hours.

 2. Planned frequency of information collection:

 The project plans to request grantees across HRSA's various offices on a volunteer basis to review and comment on the HRSA Quality Toolkit.
 As volunteers are identified, a web link will be provided to the toolkit and survey via email.
 The project team proposes giving grantees appropriate time to review the toolkit as they are available and provide comment.
 Grantees will not be required to review each module but will provide comment on the module of their choice.
 To assure all modules receive appropriate review and comment, grantees will be asked in advance to identify the modules they wish to review.
 The customer/grantee satisfaction survey instrument will be available within the web toolkit at the end of each module in order to provide participants with the opportunity for input on each module reviewed.